compbiozurich/UZH-BIO392/course-results/2022/Joel-Fehr/day06/2022-09-21-day6-reading-session.md

 ---

-## The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
+### The authors used clustering method to combine data from different studies into merged CNVRs.
 What are the two criteria for cluster filtering?
 And why did they do this filtering?
-(The CNV map)
+###### (Copy number variable regions), (The CNV map)

 Two criterias: